 Our external provider's selection team integrates sustainability risks by selecting investment funds that have solid sustainability-risk integration processes, which include monitoring controversial issues and sustainability indicators.
 All of our directives integrate these sustainability risks.
-Most of the directives categorised under Article 6 do not relate to funds with a sustainable investment objective or that promote environmental or social criteria.
+The directive categorised under Article 6 is not predominantly composed of funds with a sustainable investment objective or that promote environmental or social criteria.

-EVALUATION OF THE IMPACT OF SUSTAINABILITY RISKS ON PRODUCT PERFOR-MANCE (ARTICLE 6)
+EVALUATION OF THE IMPACT OF SUSTAINABILITY RISKS ON PRODUCT PERFORMANCE (ARTICLE 6)